AnonymouX47/term-image/docs/source/viewer/config.rst

    * Default: ``false``

    | If ``true``, the dimensions reported by the terminal emulator are swapped.
-   | This setting affects auto :ref:`font-ratio-viewer` computation.
+   | This setting affects auto :ref:`cell-ratio-viewer` computation.

 Keybindings